mxcl/PromiseKit/Documentation/Troubleshooting.md

 don’t do that, *use* our extension, it’s thorough) did you forget to call `resume` on the task?
 If so it never starts, so of course, it never finishes either.

+## `Result of call to 'foo(on:_:)' is unused`

+Promise deliberately avoids the `@discardableResult` annotation because the unused result warning is your hint that you have not handled the error in your chain.
+So do one of these:

+1. Add a `catch`
+2. `return` the promise (thus punting the error handling to the caller)
+3. Use `cauterize()` to silence the warning.

+Obviously do 1. or 2. in preference to 3.